This post may contain affiliate links. For more information, please see my full disclosure policy.

 Farm

 The amount of learning that can take place during a farm theme unit is almost unparalleled.
-From how plants grow to the various types of animals, you could spend weeks learning about life on the farm without ever getting bored.
+From how plants grow to the various types of animals, you could spend weeks trying a ton of new learning activities surrounding life on the farm without ever getting bored.

 Plants and Seeds